yuvalot/htm.core/README.md

 ### Binary releases

+NOTE: The Binary releases are not being maintained.
+Suggest building from Sources instead.

 If you want to use `htm.core` from Python, the easiest method is to install from [PyPI](https://test.pypi.org/project/htm.core/)
   - Note: to install from `pip` you'll need Python 3.7 only(does not work with older or newer versions)